jirikukacka/Zila_Kukacka_Moment_Selection/README.md

 ## Results

 For the Markov-switching multifractal model, the full set of results is located in the `results/` folder.
 The corresponding visualizations are located in the `plots/` folder.
 In order to reproduce them, please, refer to the `notebooks/markov256state.ipynb` Jupyter notebook file executable with a Julia kernel.

-## Data

-Empirical data used for empirical estimation are located in the `data/` folder.

 ## License